(See related pages: Public Education / Awareness and DELTA.)

 CALCASA awarded $2 million, five-year grant from CDC ~ National Center for Injury Prevention & Control ~ Funding will continue national PreventConnect project, October 4, 2012.

-Prevention ~ Texas Association Against Sexual Assault – the resources available on this website are meant to provide tools, information, and guidance to rape crisis centers and other organizations and individuals who are interested in building communities that are free from sexual violence, Austin, TX.
+Primary Prevention ~ Texas Association Against Sexual Assault – the resources available on this website are meant to provide tools, information, and guidance to rape crisis centers and other organizations and individuals who are interested in building communities that are free from sexual violence, Austin, TX.

 Prevention ~ Texas Council on Family Violence – here are some tools, research and inspiration for your work in building a safe and healthy Texas, Austin, TX.